Healthy Homes Assessment Horokiwi

 Rental Property Home Assessments Horokiwi

-Property rental areas that are affected with Healthy Homes Standards.
-Healthy Homes Standards in Horokiwi include each:
+The areas of rental property that are affected by Health Homes Standard.
+Healthy Homes Standard in Horokiwi include each:

 • Living Rooms